ucbrise/flor/README.md

 [![PyPI](https://img.shields.io/pypi/v/flordb.svg?nocache=1)](https://pypi.org/project/flordb/)

 FlorDB brings experiment tracking, provenance, and reproducibility to your ML workflow—using the one thing every engineer already writes: **logs**.

 Unlike heavyweight MLOps platforms, FlorDB doesn’t ask you to adopt a new UI, schema, or service.
 Just import it, log as you normally would, and gain full history, lineage, and replay capabilities across your training runs.

 ## 🌻 Why FlorDB?

-- **Log-Driven Experiment Tracking**
-  No dashboards to configure or schemas to design. `flor.log(...)` writes structured, queryable metadata; `flor.arg(...)` turns a constant into a CLI-settable hyperparameter that is recorded with the run.

 - **Zero Code Changes to Start**
   Already using `print` or `logging`?
-Import FlorDB and your existing output is captured, versioned, and indexed by loop iteration — no rewrite required.
+Import FlorDB and your existing output is captured, versioned, and queryable—no rewrite required.

+- **Log-Driven Experiment Tracking**
+  No dashboards to configure or schemas to design. `flor.log(...)` writes structured metadata; `flor.arg(...)` turns a constant into a CLI-settable hyperparameter that is recorded with the run.

 - **Hindsight Logging & Replay**
   Missed a metric?
 Add a log *after the fact* and replay past runs to capture it—no rerunning from scratch.